ckormanyos/hello_f77/README.md

 ## Historical Perspective

-From a senior programmer's perspective, `FORTRAN77` was there early in the game, then seemed like its support was lost, missing, incomplete or obscure for a while.
+From a senior programmer's perspective, `FORTRAN77` was there early in the game.
+From a subjective observer's standpoint it then seemed like its support was lost, missing, incomplete or obscure for a while.

-Now `f77` is back, and properly supported as part of GCC on many systems.
+Now trusty old `f77` is back, and it is properly supported as part of GCC on many systems.
-There is also (as there should be) conformance with legacy code, including the $128$-bit floating-point data type `REAL*16`.
+There is also (as there should be) conformance with legacy code, including the $128$-bit floating-point data type `REAL*16` (although not used in _Hello_ _World_, there for number crunching when neeeded).